 LOCATION Festival Plaza, Downtown Shreveport DATES May

 Set on the banks of the historic Bayou Saint John river, this festival fuses culture, creativity and entertainment.
 There’s live music, art and food, plus a whole host of stalls offering everything from photographic prints, jewellery and woodworks to novelty items such as voodoo dolls, ceramic oyster stoneware and handcrafted hats.
 But there’s no doubting the main attraction here – music.
 With a total of four stages spread across the festival, and a diverse range of performers, there’s something to satisfy every aural taste.

-WHEN 18-20 May WHERE Bayou St. John, New Orleans
+LOCATION Bayou St. John, New Orleans DATES May

 “International quality with a local flavour” is how this dynamic New Orleans music festival describes itself.
 Named after the branching footprint of the Mississippi River Delta, the event takes place in jazz clubs and concert halls across the city, showcasing the very best in live chamber music from both emerging and established artists.
 As you’d expect from the genre, the festival has a relaxed intimacy which has helped it gain an enthusiastic local following and critical reviews over the years.

 With contemporary politics and culture causing such divisions across society, an event like the New Orleans Loving Festival has never been more needed.
 Designed to challenge racism and bigotry by bringing creative people together to work towards social justice for racial minorities, the summer festival serves as a platform for films, art and literature that promote the cause of race relations through their messaging and content.
 After parties and comedy nights ensure the festival also has a fun and light-hearted side.